Defining a new HTTP method: HTTP QUERY

 Anything else would not be a valid WebDAV request, so can freely ignore that, but this does create a real problem for SEARCH in XML APIs.
 It's likely that in future the spec will be relaxed to apply this requirement only to XML within WebDAV's XML namespaces, but that's not yet formally specified.

-While not invalidating caches is a good start, the results of a SEARCH aren't actually cacheable themselves.
+While not invalidating caches is a good start, the results of a QUERY aren't actually cacheable themselves.
 That doesn't just mean they're not cacheable by default: even with explicit cache headers, they are not cacheable.

 This is unfortunate because it's a clear limitation when compared with GET, and caching query results is a super common use case.

-There's ongoing work here to specify exactly under what conditions SEARCH could become cacheable, which would unlock a lot more benefit from this standard.
+There's ongoing work here to specify exactly under what conditions QUERY could become cacheable, which would unlock a lot more benefit from this standard.
 I think the likely result is that it won't be cacheable by default, but will be cacheable given the appropriate headers, but again that's not yet specified, so let's wait & see.